fnoyanisi/ipc/README.md

 Adapted from the topic presented in the second chapter of _Compilers Principles Techniques and Toolds, 2nd Edition (aka the Dragon Book)_.
 The book has a Java code snippet doing the same thing as this littel program.

+The program uses a simple predictive parser to convert an infix expression into a postfox form.
+Only single digit number are recognised by the parser.

 This repository is part of the [Compilers101 project](https://github.com/fnoyanisi/Compilers101).

 # The Grammar